mcalla314/tkintertoy/docs/tutorial.rst

 track of every widget makes interfaces much simpler to write, one only needs to pass the window.
 Since the widgets are multipart, I call them **ttWidgets**.

-While the novice programmer does not need to be concerned with details of creating and assigning a tk/ttk widget, the more advanced programmer can access all the tk/ttk options of the widgets.
+*Tkintertoy* make it easy to create groups of widgets like radio buttons, check boxes, and control buttons.
+These groups are referenced by a single tag but indivisual widgets can be accessed through an index number.
+While the novice programmer does not need to be concerned with details of creating and assigning a tk/ttk widget, the more advanced programmer can access all the tk/ttk options and methods of the widgets.
 Tkintertoy makes sure that all aspects of tk/ttk are exposed when the programmer needs them.

 In the following example below, one can see how the ideas in Tkintertoy can be used to create simple but useful GUIs.
 GUI programming can be fun, which puts the "toy" in